Megaguirus: Reiwa era (2021)

+Other appearances

-Megaguirus make a brief appearance in the prequel novel of Godzilla: Planet of the Monsters, Godzilla: Monster Apocalypse.
-The Megaguiruses took over Siberia, often clashed with the Rodans, preying on the European refugees on the Trans-Siberian Railway.
+Megaguirus make a brief appearance in the prequel novel for Godzilla: Planet of the Monsters, Godzilla: Monster Apocalypse, in which a swarm of Megaguirus took over Siberia and clashed with a flock of Rodans while preying on European refugees on the Trans-Siberian Railway.

-Meganulon
+Meganulon/Meganula

-Megaguirus is the queen of a race of giant prehistoric dragonfly kaiju called Meganulon (メガヌロン, Meganuron), also dubbed Meganula (メガニューラ), which first appeared in Toho's 1956 film Rodan.
+Megaguirus is the queen of a race of giant prehistoric dragonfly species called Meganulon (メガヌロン, Meganuron), also dubbed Meganula (メガニューラ), which first appeared in Toho's 1956 film Rodan.